 5. Global Anti-Bribery & Corruption Training (EVERFI)

 Global courses aren’t too easy to come by these days, so this one is a breath of fresh air.
-The Global Anti-Bribery & Corruption Training course from EVERFI will train your employees how to identify breaches of anti-corruption laws by putting them through real-life scenarios, providing job-specific compliance tips, going through case studies, and afterward doing comprehension checks to make sure that they know how to comply with anti-corruption and anti-bribery laws.
+The Global Anti-Bribery & Corruption Training course from EVERFI will train your employees how to identify breaches of anti-corruption laws and regulations by putting them through real-life scenarios, providing job-specific compliance tips, going through case studies, and afterward doing comprehension checks to make sure that they know how to comply with anti-corruption and anti-bribery laws.
 The course covers laws such as the UK Bribery Act, OECD, and FCPA.
-This anti-corruption and anti-bribery course will help employees to understand is the rules that protect your company from corruption and bribery by exploring different corruption scenarios and work on improving your employee’s response times when facing corruption amongst other useful topics.
+This anti-corruption and anti-bribery course will help employees to understand the business practices and rules that protect your company from corruption and bribery by exploring different corruption scenarios and working on improving your employee’s response times when facing corruption amongst other useful topics.

 Pros: The course uses evidence-based materials to provide compliance training, is mobile-friendly, provides a fresh approach to topics, and has self-service options.

 Why learn with it: Your learners will work on topics such as anti-corruption laws, anti-bribery laws, books records and controls, risks and red flags, FCPA, and others.

 6. Ethics Training Program – Supervisor Edition (Compliance Training Group)